 In the meantime, Google wasn’t about to be left behind.
 The behemoth sprang on the app bandwagon and developed the open-source Android platform.
 Developers now could pick between making apps for the iPhone or Android devices; many chose to develop for both platforms.
 Android gained fame through apps such as RAM boosters and CPU overclocking that let users squeeze a little more juice out their phones.
 A mid-range smartphone could now behave like a high-powered device.
 The Android platform is wildly popular among smartphone users who like its openness and highly customizable features.
 On the other hand, Apple is a walled garden and its phones cannot be customized by its consumers.
 But it is holding its own by maintaining stringent quality requirements, rewarding developers with higher app revenues and promoting certain apps exclusively through the iTunes App Store.

 Progress in device hardware positively influenced the evolution of apps.
 App consumers used to be confined to operating their apps via numerical keypads or Qwerty keyboards.
 Not anymore, no siree.
 The development of touchscreen technology and the introduction of hardware such as GPS, accelerometers and gyroscopes allowed imaginative app developers to create killer apps.
 It used to be that PC and consoles were the go-to for video games, something like robux a free online PC game (how to get free robux) but now mobile games are taking over the competition with ‘free’ games!
 With taps, swipes, pinches and zooms on the touchscreen, we can now track our fitness routines via health apps, play physics-based games such as Angry Birds and upload photos with automatic location stamps to Facebook.
-These killer apps made such an impact on our culture and lifestyle that the world is changed forever.
+These killer apps made such an impact on our culture and lifestyle that the world is changed forever, and there are many people that prefer and love computer games, as Overwatch and are always trying to improve on it, and reading OVERWATCH NEWS to be informed about the game.